-The 46th running of the Acura Grand Prix of Long Beach is coming up this weekend, September 24-26, 2021.
-To celebrate this legendary race’s return, we’re providing the opportunity for TEN WINNERS to receive a PAIR of tickets to Sunday’s IndyCar season finale.
-And here’s the best part – it won’t cost you anything to enter.
+The 48th running of the Grand Prix of Long Beach is coming up on April 14th-16th!
+To celebrate this legendary race’s return, we’re providing the opportunity for NINE WINNERS to receive a PAIR of tickets to Sunday’s main-event IndyCar race!

 Get Ready to Go Racing!

-So mark your calendars for this Wednesday, September 22, log in some Long Beach practice laps, and get ready to go head-to-head against Ryan for your chance at winning tickets to this world-renown race!
+So mark your calendars for Sunday, April 2nd, log in some practice at your local K1 Speed, and get ready to go head-to-head against our fastest racers for your chance at winning tickets for you and a friend to this world-famous race!

-The most winning drivers during the Pro/Celebrity race, that was held for 40 years, was Dan Gurney as a pro with four wins, and Alfonso Ribeiro as a celebrity with four wins.
+- The most winning drivers during the Pro/Celebrity race era, that was held for 40 years, was Dan Gurney as a pro with four wins, and Alfonso Ribeiro as a celebrity with four wins.

-The Formula One record for race winner with the lowest starting position goes to John Watson during the 1983 event, who started from the 23rd position to win the race.
+- The Formula One record for a race winner with the lowest starting position goes to John Watson during the 1983 F1 event.
+He started from the 23rd position to win the race.

-Toyota sponsored the Grand Prix of Long Beach from its inception, and had been a title sponsor from 1980 to 2018, which is believed to be the longest continuously-running sports sponsorship in the United States.
-2019 was the first year that Toyota was not be the title sponsor, with Acura taking its place.
+- Toyota sponsored the Grand Prix of Long Beach from its inception, and had been a title sponsor from 1980 to 2018, which is believed to be the longest continuously-running sports sponsorship in the United States.
+2019 was the first year that Toyota was not be the title sponsor, with Acura taking its place ever since.

-A multitude of drivers can claim the GP of Long Beach as their first IndyCar win, including: Michael Andretti, Paul Tracy, Juan Pablo Montoya, Mike Conway and Takuma Sato.
+- A multitude of drivers have scored their maiden IndyCar win at the GP of Long Beach, including: Michael Andretti, Paul Tracy, Juan Pablo Montoya, Mike Conway and Takuma Sato.

 Terms & Conditions

-Limit one pair of tickets per winner.
-No repeat winners.
+Limit one pair of tickets per winner at each location.

 Can I win this for the teen league as well or is it just adult gp?